THE MONOKROMATIK DECODE

 Our editorial read across the four dimensions we use to assess creative work — an authorship-weighted Cultural-Signal Score, reflecting judgement, not a measured metric.

-87 /100CULTURAL-SIGNAL SCOREReading Xhosa beadwork motifs — the arrow, the diamond, the zig-zag once knitted for amakrwala initiates — as a proprietary luxury grammar was genuinely original in 2010.
-A decade on, 'heritage-into-luxury' has peers, but MaXhosa authored the template rather than following it.
+Reading Xhosa beadwork motifs — the arrow, the diamond, the zig-zag knitted for amakrwala initiates — as a proprietary luxury grammar was genuinely original in 2010.
+A decade on, heritage-into-luxury has peers, which holds it at 4.

 THE CONTEXT